Keyboard shortcuts

 The coalition layer provides, as a consequence of the composition discipline:

-- Per-component atomicity.
-Every organism, every confluence, and every module commits atomically within its own Group.
+• Per-component atomicity.
+Every organism — standalone, composite, or module — commits atomically within its own Group.
 Mosaik’s Raft variant guarantees single-Group atomicity.

-- Determinism of replay.
+• Determinism of replay.
 Given the commit logs of all components the coalition references, each component’s per-key decision is reproducible.
-The evidence pointers confluences carry make cross-component replay legible.
+The evidence pointers composite organisms carry make cross-component replay legible.

-- Independent auditability.
-A consumer verifying a confluence’s commit need trust only the spanned citizens’ own commit logs (and the confluence’s committee, to whatever its trust shape permits).
-They do not need a coalition-wide replay to audit one confluence’s decision.
+• Independent auditability.
+A consumer verifying a composite organism’s commit need trust only the spanned members’ own commit logs (and the composite organism’s committee, to whatever its trust shape permits).
+They do not need a coalition-wide replay to audit one composite organism’s decision.

-CoalitionConfigs were published when, which confluences were referenced or unreferenced, which modules were added or retired.
+• Provenance (if Chronicle is shipped).
+Not atomicity, but a record of coalition-level decisions over time: which CoalitionConfigs were published when, which composite organisms were referenced or unreferenced, which modules were added or retired.
 Audit trail, not atomicity.

 What integrators and operators must design around